Achievement & Best Paper Awards

 Criteria for Evaluation of Research

-Submissions will be evaluated in terms of the following criteria:
+Nominations will be evaluated in terms of the following criteria:

-4. Technical excellence must be shown.
+4. Technical excellence.
 The meta-analysis should employ the best currently available psychometric meta-analysis methods (e.g., Schmidt & Hunter, 2015) and correct for relevant research artifacts that distort initially observed findings, including sampling error variance and measurement error (except that reliability generalization meta-analyses should not correct for measurement error), range restriction, dichotomization, construct validity incompleteness, etc., if these biasing artifacts are present and corrections are possible.
 The potential for publication bias should also be addressed.
 The meta-analysis should include a full explanation of why and how the corrections for the biases caused by research artifacts and biases were made, including the theoretical and construct-based justification for the corrections.
 Any moderator analyses should be consistent with the methods presented in Schmidt and Hunter (2015, Chapter 9), and in particular should show recognition of the advantages and disadvantages of meta-regression.
 All relevant meta-analysis results and statistics should be reported (cf. pages 489 – 493 of Schmidt and Hunter, 2015).
 Note that this precludes the use or reporting of statistical significance tests.

-5. Ideally, the published meta-analysis should contain full explanations of how the criteria above are met.
+Ideally, the published meta-analysis should contain full explanations of how the criteria above are met.
 In addition, the nominating letter might address the technical excellence of the nominated article.
 If some of this information is missing, the awards committee may make inferences.
 For example, if the implications for practice are not spelled out, the awards committee may identify such implications and may make a judgment on this aspect.

 Administrative Procedures